gonfva/gonfva.github.io/content/en/blog/2019-09-03-metadata-abuse-in-aws.md

 }
 ```

-> Why have the credentials on the metadata endpoint?Imagine we want an instance to read from an S3 bucket.
+> Why have the credentials on the metadata endpoint?
+Imagine we want an instance to read from an S3 bucket.
 Reading from an S3 bucket would need some credentials to protect confidentiality.
 But **we don’t want** to store those credentials on disk in the instance.
 In fact we don’t even want to have static credentials.
 We want to be able to change the credentials frequently (what is called “credentials rotation”)

 To avoid that, when preparing the instance to launch, the user can create a definition of what the instance will be able to do (in AWS terminology, an IAM role).
 And when the instance starts, the cloud translates those permissions into a fictitious set of credentials and lets the instance access those credentials using the metadata endpoint.